-To improve health awareness, we have installed blood pressure monitors and body composition meters in common areas, and we support the promotion of employee health by providing support for sports club fees and by participating in the Futsal Tournament at the Corporate Games 2019.
+To improve health awareness, we installed both blood pressure and body composition monitors in common areas, and we are promoting employee health by providing partial subsidies for sports clubs and company-approved club activities.
+In 2019, we supported the health and wellness of our employees by participating in the Corporate Games 2019 Futsal Tournament.